 First, enter the initial investment balance, your contribution to your new investment rate, and how long the investment should last.

-Then, tell us how much the growth will be over the next five or ten years based on the initial $150.
+Then, tell us the growth over the next five or ten years based on the initial $150.

 What is a reasonable rate of return?

 Different investments offer different returns potential!
 Generally, riskier investments are likely to offer better returns.
 However, there are more significant risks of loss.
-Nevertheless, we can see if the expected returns will be stable if we look at historical averages.
+Nevertheless, we can see if the expected returns will be stable at historical averages.

 How will taxes affect my investments?